jeeyo/battleship-p2p/README.md

    - Submarine (3 squares)
    - Destroyer (2 squares)

-2. Ships cannot overlap or be placed adjacent to each other
+2. Ships cannot overlap but can be placed adjacent to each other
-3. Players take turns attacking opponent's grid coordinates
+3. Players alternate turns attacking opponent's grid coordinates
-4. A hit allows the player to attack again
+4. Turns switch after every shot regardless of hit or miss
 5. First player to sink all enemy ships wins

 ## Quick Start